-- (15) A committee may consolidate into one bill any two or more related bills referred to it whenever legislation may be simplified by the consolidation. - (16) Committee procedure must be informal, but when any questions arise on committee procedure, the rules or practices of the Senate are applicable except as stated in the Senate Rules.
+(15) A committee may consolidate into one bill any two or more related bills referred to it whenever legislation may be simplified by the consolidation.

+(16) Committee procedure must be informal, but when any questions arise on committee procedure, the rules or practices of the Senate are applicable except as stated in the Senate Rules.

 S30-80.
-Public testimony - decorum -- time restrictions.

-- (1) Testimony from proponents, opponents, and informational witnesses must be allowed on every bill or resolution before a standing or select committee.
-All persons, other than the sponsor, offering testimony shall register on the committee witness list or by electronic means. - (2) (a) Any person wishing to offer testimony to a committee hearing a bill or resolution must be given a reasonable opportunity to do so, orally or in writing, subject to time constraints.
-Written testimony may not be required of any witness, but all witnesses may submit a statement in writing for the committee's official record. - (b) A person who is an employee of the state or a political subdivision of the state that is offering testimony on behalf of the state or political subdivision shall state in the person's oral or written testimony the specific entity or state officeholder that they are representing. - (3) The chair may order actions to maintain order in the committee meeting.
+Public testimony - decorum - time restrictions.
+(1) Subject to Joint Rule 30-05, remote or in-person testimony from proponents, opponents, and informational witnesses must be allowed on every bill or resolution before a standing or select committee.
+All persons, other than the sponsor, offering testimony shall register on the committee witness list or by electronic means.

+(2) (a) Any person wishing to offer testimony to a committee hearing a bill or resolution must be given a reasonable opportunity to do so, orally or in writing, subject to time constraints.
+Written testimony may not be required of any witness, but all witnesses may submit a statement in writing for the committee's official record.

+(b) A person who is an employee of the state or a political subdivision of the state that is offering testimony on behalf of the state or political subdivision shall state in the person's oral or written testimony the specific entity or state officeholder that they are representing.

+(3) The chair may order actions to maintain order in the committee meeting.
 During committee meetings, visitors may not speak unless called upon by the chair.
-Restrictions on time available for testimony may be announced. - (4) The number of people in a committee room may not exceed the maximum posted by the State Fire Marshall.
-The chair shall maintain that limit. - (5) In any committee meeting, the use of cameras, television, radio, or any form of telecommunication equipment is allowed, but the chair may designate the areas of the hearing room from which the equipment must be operated.
-Cell phone use is at the discretion of the chair. - S30-100.
-Pairs prohibited absentee or proxy voting.
-Pairs in standing committee are prohibited.
+Restrictions on time available for testimony may be announced.

+(4) The number of people in a committee room may not exceed the maximum posted by the State Fire Marshall.
+The chair shall maintain that limit.
+(5) In any committee meeting, the use of cameras, television, radio, or any form of telecommunication equipment is allowed, but the chair may designate the areas of the hearing room from which the equipment must be operated.
+Cell phone use is at the discretion of the chair.

+S30-100.
+Absentee or proxy voting.
 Standing and select committees may by a majority vote of the committee authorize Senators to vote in absentia.
-Authorization for absentee or proxy voting must be reflected in the committee minutes.
+Authorization for absentee or proxy voting must be reflected in the committee audio recording log.